What is a Good ACT Score?

 To learn more about the ACT test preparation visit: ACT test prep guide.

-Here is the list of most popular colleges for your ACT score and the acceptance rate for that college/university.
+Here is the list of colleges and universities based on ACT scores and the acceptance rate for those schools.

 Rank |